iWeisskohl/ENNreg/README.md

 # ENNreg
-Python implementation of ENNreg
+Python implementation of ENNreg.
+(An R package of ENNreg is publicly available on the CRAN web site (https://cran.r-project.org/web/packages/evreg/index.html).)

-The python code implements  ENNreg, a neural network model for regression in which prediction uncertainty is quantified by Gaussian random fuzzy numbers (GRFNs), a newly introduced family of random fuzzy subsets of the real line that generalizes both Gaussian random variables and Gaussian possibility distributions.
+The Python code implements  ENNreg, a neural network model for regression in which prediction uncertainty is quantified by Gaussian random fuzzy numbers (GRFNs), a newly introduced family of random fuzzy subsets of the real line that generalizes both Gaussian random variables and Gaussian possibility distributions.
 The output GRFN is constructed by combining GRFNs induced by prototypes using a combination operator that generalizes Dempster's rule of Evidence Theory.
 The three output units indicate the most plausible  value of the response variable, variability around this value, and epistemic uncertainty.
 The network is trained by minimizing a loss function that generalizes the negative log-likelihood.

-It contains functions for training the ENNreg model in batch or online mode, tuning hyperparameters by cross-validation or the hold-out method, and making predictions.
-It also contains utilities for making calculations with GRFNs (e.g., computing the degrees of belief and plausibility of an interval, or combining GRFNs).

-The user is invited to read the papers mentioned follows to get familiar with the main concepts underlying epistemic random fuzzy sets and evidential regression.
-These papers can be downloaded from the author's web site, at <https://www.hds.utc.fr/~tdenoeux/>.
+Readers are invited to read the papers mentioned below to explore the main concepts underlying epistemic random fuzzy sets and evidential regression.

 If you find this code useful, please cite the following papers: